Connect with others who understand.

 Improving Symptoms

-With the approval of newer effective PBC treatments, such as IBAT inhibitors, health care providers may be able to prioritize treatments that improve itching.
+With the approval of newer effective PBC treatments, such as IBAT inhibitors, healthcare providers may be able to prioritize treatments that improve itching.
 Additionally, NOX inhibitors, like setanaxib, may help improve fatigue, another PBC symptom that’s often hard to treat.

 Joining a Clinical Trial

 Clinical trials help researchers discover more about PBC and the most effective treatments.
 Several clinical trials are currently ongoing to reveal more about the safety and efficacy of new and established treatments for PBC.
-If you’re interested in joining a clinical trial for PBC, talk to your health care provider to see if you qualify for any in your area.
+If you’re interested in joining a clinical trial for PBC, talk to your healthcare provider to see if you qualify for any in your area.

 References